 What is involved in a bat survey?

-A bat survey typically involves two stages, the first of which is called a ‘Scoping Survey’, or ‘Daytime Survey’.
-Scoping surveys look for any sign that bats have, or are currently, using a development site.
-This takes into account the suitability of the habitat for bats, and any features at the development site that could potentially provide a roosting place.
+A bat survey typically involves two stages, the first is called a ‘Preliminary Roost Assessment‘.
+Preliminary Roost Assessments look for any sign that bats have used, or are currently using a development site.
+This considers the suitability of the habitat for bats and any features at the development site that could potentially provide a roosting place.
 Crucially, this scoping survey can be conducted at any time of year.

-If, during the scoping survey, a development site is found to have potential for use by roosting bats or evidence of bats is found on the site the second stage of the survey will be required.
+If during the scoping survey, a development site is found to have the potential for use by roosting bats or evidence of bats is found on the site, the second stage of the survey will be required.

-What happens if bats are observed during the survey?
+What happens if bats are observed during the activity survey(s)?

 How can Acer Ecology assist with bat surveys?